exercism/website-copy/pages/terms_of_service.md

 We respect all copyright and other laws relating to content and information and will not tolerate breach of such laws.

-If you believe that content of yours infringes or breaches any law or regulation or is inaccurate or poses any risk whatsoever to a third party it is Your responsibility to take such steps You deem necessary to correct the situation.
+If you believe that content of yours infringes or breaches any law or regulation it is your responsibility to take steps to correct the situation.
+Similarly, if your content is inaccruate or could pose a risk to a third party, it is also your responsibility to take appropriate steps to correct the situation.

-If you believe that content of a third party violates any laws or regulations, You should report it to Us.
+If you believe that content on our Platform violates any laws or regulations, You should report it to Us.

 ### Personal information and security